Young Eagles (Estonian youth organisation)

 Young Eagles of Estonia (Noored Kotkad) is a patriotic youth paramilitary organization in Estonia, established in 1930.
 It is not a defence organisation.

+History

+In 1928, the Council of Elders, a committee within the Kaitseliit (Estonian Defence League), decided to invite the youth organization Noored Kotkad to cooperate and affiliate with it as a subsidiary organization.
+The youth organization was founded on May 30, 1930.

+Noored Kotkad was banned after the occupation of the country by the Soviet Union in 1940.
+From 1941 onwards, some of them actively participated in the partisan fighting (“Forest Brothers”) against the Red Army and were later integrated into the structures of the Omakaitse (self-defense).
+Members of the “Omakaitse thugs” were also involved in the Holocaust and in “extermination campaigns” against groups considered “enemies” of the Third Reich – communists, Soviet activists, Jews, and Roma.

+Even before Estonia regained its independence, the organization was reestablished on August 12, 1989.

 Organisation and Membership

 Although sponsored by the Estonian Defence League and having many members wearing military camouflage uniforms, the Young Eagles is not a defence organisation (or a part of the Estonian military).
 However many of the organization's adult leaders have a military background and members do participate with the volunteer or regular forces on some occasions.